meklitayele/A2SV_ProjectPhase_Tasks/Tasks/Task6/README.md

-# 📬 Contact Form App
+# 📬 Job Listing App
 This is a simple JobListing Site made built using NextJS.
 It displayes avaiable jobs , required experiences , start date , end date and more.
 Once clicked on the job card displayed it leads to another page with a description of the job.

 ---